The Red Fisher Show

+The Red Fisher Show is a Canadian television series which aired on CTV for 21 seasons and 678 half-hour episodes from January 4, 1968 to May 10, 1989.

+Format

-The Red Fisher Show is a Canadian television series which appeared on CTV from 1968 to 1989.
-Its episodes featured host and American expatriate B. H. "Red" Fisher with different guests who would narrate footage of fishing or hunting expeditions in various regions of Canada and the United States.
-The show's TV set was dubbed "Scuttlebutt Lodge, the Tall Tale Capital of the World".
+Each half-hour show featured host and American expatriate B. H. "Red" Fisher, with guest appearances accompanied by footage of fishing and hunting expeditions in various regions of Canada and the United States.
+The show takes place in the fictional town of Scuttlebutt Lodge.
 The show was subject to parody, in the form of the also popular The Red Green Show, and SCTV's The Fishin' Musician with John Candy as host Gil Fisher.

-The program was broadcast on weekends outside prime time, generally appearing Saturday afternoons.
+The program was broadcast on Saturday afternoons.

 Guests

-Dates indicated are based on broadcasts on CFTO-TV Toronto.
+Dates indicated are based on broadcasts on CFTO-TV Toronto: